Robust Reasoning Benchmark: Methodology

+To quantify the macro-level architectural distraction at a given layer $l$, we average this probability mass over all $H$ attention heads and all target tokens $T = |I_{\mathrm{tgt}}|$:

-\textbf{Models and Experimental Scope} Our evaluation encompasses a suite of eight state-of-the-art models, comprising five open-source weights and three proprietary APIs.
-The open-source models: \texttt{Qwen/Qwen3-30B-A3B-Thinking-2507}~\cite{qwen3_thinking}, \texttt{nvidia/OpenReasoning-Nemotron-7B}~\cite{nemotron_7b}, \texttt{nvidia/OpenReasoning-Nemotron-32B}~\cite{nemotron_32b}, \texttt{DeepSeek-R1-Distill-70B}~\cite{deepseek_r1} (DSR1-Llama-70B), and \texttt{openai/gpt-oss-120b}~\cite{gpt_oss_120b}.
-The closed-source models are Gemini 3.1 Pro~\cite{gemini-3.1-pro}, GPT-5.4~\cite{gpt-5.4}, and Claude 4.6 Opus~\cite{claude-4.6-opus}.
-All experiments are conducted on AIME 2024 dataset~\cite{aime_2024}.
-We sample 8 zero-shot trajectories per problem for the proprietary models, and 16 zero-shot trajectories for open-source models.
-The only exception is context saturation, where we sample 8 zero-shot trajectories per problem for all problems.
-GPT-5.4 was used with $high$ reasoning effort setting throughout.
-For experiments with perturbations, temperature for all models was set to 0.7, $top\_p$ to 1.0, and $max\_tokens$ to 32000.
-For sequential cognitive overload, temperature was set to 0.6, $top\_p$ to 0.95, and $max\_tokens$ as follows: Qwen3-30B-A3B: 81920, Nemotron-7B: 65536, Nemotron-32B: 65536, DSR1-Llama-70B: 65536, gpt-oss-120b: 128000.
+\paragraph{Models and Experimental Scope.} Our evaluation encompasses a suite of eight models, comprising five open-weights models and three proprietary APIs.
+The open-weights models are: \texttt{Qwen/Qwen3-30B-A3B-Thinking-2507}~\citep{qwen3_thinking}, \texttt{nvidia/OpenReasoning-Nemotron-7B}~\citep{nemotron_7b}, \texttt{nvidia/OpenReasoning-Nemotron-32B}~\citep{nemotron_32b}, \texttt{DeepSeek-R1-Distill-70B}~\citep{deepseek_r1} (DSR1-Llama-70B), and \texttt{openai/gpt-oss-120b}~\citep{gpt_oss_120b}.
+The closed-source models are Gemini 3.1 Pro~\citep{gemini-3.1-pro}, GPT-5.4~\citep{gpt-5.4}, and Claude 4.6 Opus~\citep{claude-4.6-opus}.
+We conduct all experiments on the AIME 2024~\citep{aime_2024} and AIME 2025~\citep{aime_2025} datasets.
+We sample 8 zero-shot trajectories per problem for the proprietary models, and 16 zero-shot trajectories for open-weights models.
+We use GPT-5.4 with the \texttt{xhigh} reasoning effort setting.
+We use Claude 4.6 Opus with \texttt{max} reasoning effort and \texttt{adaptive} thinking enabled.
+For experiments with perturbations, we set the temperature for all models to 0.7, \texttt{top\_p} to 1.0, and \texttt{max\_tokens} to 32K.
+For sequential cognitive overload, we set the temperature to 0.6, \texttt{top\_p} to 0.95, and \texttt{max\_tokens} to 128K.
 When evaluating sequential cognitive overload on proprietary models, due to high computational cost, we sampled only the baseline and 4 sequential problems.
+For attention extraction, we used open-weights models excluding \texttt{DeepSeek-R1-Distill-70B} and \texttt{openai/gpt-oss-120b} due to hardware limitations for running attention extraction on large models.
+We conducted all experiments on an internal cluster using up to 4 $\times$ NVIDIA H100~\citep{h100} GPUs per node, with up to 128GB of CPU RAM.
+The cluster ran Ubuntu 24.04.2 LTS~\citep{ubuntu-24}.
+We tested all open-weight models using vllm~\citep{vllm} version 0.13.0 and PyTorch 2.9.0.~\citep{pytorch}

-\subsection{Results and Discussion}
+\section{Results and Discussion}

-We evaluate mathematical reasoning robustness across a total of 15 transformations.
-Our results expose fragility in modern mathematical reasoning models, particularly within open-weights. \figAccuracy
+We evaluate mathematical reasoning robustness across our 13 input transformations and the sequential cognitive overload protocol.
+Our results expose fragility in modern mathematical reasoning models, particularly within open-weights.